fluidinfo/flimp/docs/index.rst

-                            The URI for the instance of FluidDB to use -l LOG, --log=LOG     The log file to write to (defaults to flimp.log) -v, --verbose         Display status messages to console
+                            The URI for the instance of FluidDB to use -l LOG, --log=LOG     The log file to write to (defaults to flimp.log) -v, --verbose         Display status messages to console -c, --check           Validate the data file containing the data to import into FluidDB - don't import anything

     $ flimp -f data.json